Nationals vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- The Diamondbacks' Tommy Henry (3-1) will make his eighth start of the season.
+- Zach Davies (0-1) will take the mound for the Diamondbacks, his fifth start of the season.

 |Opponent